-Having a trained dog helps and it helps if they are used to being in front of a camera.
-You don't want to get your DSLR out to find they either want to eat it or won't come near you or it because they're unsure about it.
+Having a trained dog that's used to being in front of a camera will make things easier.
+You don't want to get your camera out to find they either want to eat it or won't come near you because they're unsure about it.
 Some dog could not give two hoots; others will just scamper away.

-Pet photography is a popular subject but most people tend to snap their dog is sitting, rather than capturing the active moments dogs are well known for.
+Pet photography is a popular subject but most people tend to snap their dog when sitting, rather than capturing the active moments dogs are well known for.

 Shots of your pet running and chasing around are far more interesting than a static shot of them sat on a rug in-front of the fire.
 But to capture them it takes some planning and dogs running around are fast and they can be unpredictable.
 Having someone with you (your partner?
 Kids?) definitely will be a help because you can ask them to call for the dog while you concentrate on shooting.

 Try autofocus with continuous shooting and see if it can track the subject.
-It might cope well but as dogs move quickly and their coats are low contrast, autofocus can be tricky so try manually prefocusing on a particular spot and when your dog runs to it press the shutter.
+It might cope well but as dogs move quickly and their coats are low contrast, autofocus can be tricky so try manually prefocusing on a particular spot and when your dog runs to it, press the shutter.

 You'll need a reasonably fast shutter but not so fast that the dog is frozen in the image.
 Having a mix of sharpness and blur can work well, or just use an even slower shutter speed for more blur to exaggerate its movement.

 Expose for the dog and not the surroundings.
 If you have a particularly dark or light dog you may find exposure compensation helps the camera meter correctly.
 As with human portraiture it's also important for the eyes to be sharp but again, due to the speed they move, this can be difficult to perfect.

 Natural light is good but as with humans, dogs look less good in contrasty light.
 For maximum detail in the coat, a bright sky when the sun is gently diffused by high cloud can work well.
-If the day is quite dull, try fitting the flashgun to lighten the shadows.
-Or try underexposing the daylight so your lit subject stands out proudly from a darker sky.
-It can be a great look.
+If the day is quite dull, try fitting the flashgun to lighten the shadows or try underexposing the daylight so your lit subject stands out proudly from a darker sky - it can be a great look.